-Refer to Note 1, Note 2 and Note 12 in the consolidated financial statements for the related disclosures
+Refer to Note 1, Note 2 and Note 12 in the consolidated financial statements for the related disclosures.

 Forest assets comprise of forest land and biological assets excluding leased forest land assets.
-As of December 31, 2020 the fair value of the Group's forest assets owned through subsidiaries, joint operations and associated companies was EUR 7 093 million, of which EUR 5 028 million was related to biological assets and EUR 2 065 million was related to forest land.
+As of December 31, 2022 the fair value of the Group's forest assets owned through subsidiaries, joint operations and associated companies was EUR 8 117 million.
+The fair value of EUR 5 653 million was related to biological assets and EUR 2 464 million was related to forest land.